1-866-646-8465

 Ultimately, the choice of whether to add physical gold, gold stocks, or both to your portfolio is up to you.

 One factor to consider if you’re buying gold miner stocks, however, is that they “do not provide the same downside capture or diversification as physical gold itself,” according to U.S. News & World Report.
-Furthermore, the price volatility of gold miner stocks tends to exceed the price volatility of physical gold.
+Furthermore, the price volatility of gold stock prices tends to exceed the price volatility of physical gold.

 Gold ETFs and mutual funds are traded on the same markets that individual stocks are, so they’re also subject to market volatility.